ChristianLarzep/bio-capture/README.md

 ### `Linter plugins in editor`

-In order to use eslint configurations its necesary install several plugins.
+In order to use eslint configurations its necesary to install several plugins.
 [Example here](https://blog.michelletorres.mx/aplicar-buenas-practicas-a-tu-codigo-de-js-con-eslint/)

+# Files
+    `.eslintrc` : rules
+    `.editorconfig` : maintain consistent coding styles for multiple developers working on the same project across various editors  and IDEs

 ### `Node package manager npm`